Dhyey-Sapara/python-hangman/README.md

 Suppose, the word is dhyey.
 At the start of the game word is like ----- .
 Once u start guessing letter gets filled: --y-y .
-And if guess it wrong, you lose a life
+And if you guess it wrong, you lose a life